phoenixframework/phoenix/guides/real_time/channels.md

 ### Client Libraries

 Any networked device can connect to Phoenix Channels as long as it has a client library.
-The following libraries exist today, and new ones are always welcome.
+The following libraries exist today, and new ones are always welcome; to write your own, see our how-to guide "Writing a Channels Client".

 #### Official